ColteRodriguez/PixLab/README.md

 Here's the most recently updated (very unprofessional) code demo video as a placeholder for README -- nobody reads those anyways right?
 [https://www.youtube.com/watch?v=27rF6Az2xL4](https://www.youtube.com/watch?v=5ljBU9WYzIA)

 3. See [Detectron2 Useful Info](#Detectron2_Usefull_Info).
 It is highly recomended that you run the code in a conda environment.
-This ensures that detectron2 doesnt wreck your computer
+This ensures that detectron2 doesnt freak out

 4. I wanted to include a preloaded model in MLtools, but .pth files are huge and I can't upload them to github.
 Check the dropbox for the Ooids model.
 I'll work on models for other facies throughout then next 2 weeks and upload them there.
 This way we don't have to spend time both making annotations and training and we can just share/improve upon already trained models